richardmillen/etude-2-net-patterns/docs/HelloWorldServer.md

 # Example 2: Hello World Server

-Simple Hello World client-server example, where a client receives a "world" response from a remote server if and only if a "hello" request is sent.
+Simple Hello World client-server example, where a client sends "hello" and receives a response "world".

+Other messages from the client result in different behaviour.

 ## Goals